Zack-John/active-directory-homelab/README.md

 <h1>Active Directory Home Lab</h1>

-The purpose of this lab is to simulate a small-scale enterprise environment.
+The purpose of this lab is to simulate a small-scale enterprise environment and provide a comprehensive, hands-on way to learn the fundementals of networking.
 There are many tutorials that walk you through the steps to set up an Active Directory lab at home, so I'm trying to provide a little bit more information about the _how_ and _why_ with this guide.
 The instructions should work for Windows or MacOS, and I'm assuming that you have very limited or no prior experience using these tools.

 The majority of time in this lab will be spent configuring a domain controller running Windows Server 2019.
-The domain controller will fill a number of roles, such as a DNS server, a remote access server, and handling Active Directory Domain Services.
+In addtion to handling Active Directory domain services, the domain controller will act as the internal network's default gateway and provide critical networking services, like a DNS server, a DHCP server, and a remote access server.

 In addition to the domain controller, we will also create a Windows 10 Pro client machine to emulate the end-user experience and verify that our domain accounts and Active Directory policies are working as expected.